Change Point Estimation in a Dynamic Stochastic Block Model: The dynamic stochastic block model (DSBM)

-\begin{remark} In the ensuing Theorem \ref{lem: b1}, we will establish that the DSBM change point estimator $\tilde{\tau}_{n}$ with an {\em unknown community structure} (that needs to be estimated from the available data) has exactly the same convergence rate as the one posited in Theorem \ref{thm: dsbmknown}.
-However, a much stronger identifiability condition to SNR-DSBM is needed, since more parameters are involved. \end{remark}
+\begin{remark} In the ensuing Theorem \ref{lem: b1}, we will establish that the DSBM change-point estimator $\tilde{\tau}_{m,n}$ with an {\em unknown community structure} (that needs to be estimated from the available data) has exactly the same convergence rate as the one posited in Theorem \ref{thm: dsbmknown}.
+However, a much stronger identifiability condition than SNR-DSBM and Sparse-DSBM is needed, since more parameters are involved. \end{remark}